-- our status as a development-stage company and our expectation to incur losses in the future; - our ability to continue as a going concern, our future capital needs and our need to raise additional funds; - our estimates regarding our expenses including research and development costs, future revenues and anticipated future capital requirements; - our future results of operations, financial position, business strategy and prospective products; - · our ability to build a pipeline of product candidates and develop and commercialize drugs; - our ability to develop therapeutic interventions; - plans and objectives of management for future operations and the future results of anticipated products; - our ability to enroll patients and volunteers in clinical trials, timely and successfully complete those trials and receive necessary regulatory approvals; - timing and plans for clinical trials and product candidate approvals; - the timing, progress, receipt and release of data from our ongoing and planned clinical trials and the potential use of those candidates to treat various indications: - our ability to establish our own manufacturing facilities and to receive or manufacture sufficient quantities of our product candidates; - our expectations regarding the potential safety, efficacy or clinical utility of our product candidates; - the impact of the COVID-19 pandemic on our operations, including our preclinical studies and clinical trials, and the continuity of our business; - our ability to protect and enforce our intellectual property rights; - federal, state and foreign regulatory requirements, including regulation of our product candidates by the U.S. Food and Drug Administration (the "FDA"); - the likelihood of regulatory filings and approvals; - · our ability to obtain and retain key executives and attract and retain qualified personnel; - activities related to strategic collaborations and anticipated revenue therefrom; - our ability to successfully manage our growth; and - developments relating to our competitors and our industry.
+- our status as a development-stage company and our expectation to incur losses in the future; - our ability to continue as a going concern, our future capital needs, our ability to satisfy our debt obligations (including any restrictive covenants) and/or refinance our current debt, and our need to raise additional funds; - our estimates regarding our expenses including research and development costs, future revenues and anticipated future capital requirements; - our future results of operations, financial position, business strategy and prospective products; - our ability to build a pipeline of product candidates and develop and commercialize drugs; - our ability to develop therapeutic interventions; - plans and objectives of management for future operations and the future results of anticipated products; - our ability to enroll patients and volunteers in clinical trials, to timely and successfully complete those trials and to receive necessary regulatory approvals; - timing and plans for clinical trials, including registration trials, and product candidate approvals; - the timing, progress, receipt and release of data from our ongoing and planned clinical trials and the potential use of our product candidates to treat various indications; - our ability to establish our own manufacturing facilities and to receive or manufacture sufficient quantities of our product candidates; - our expectations regarding the potential safety, efficacy or clinical utility of our product candidates; - the impact of the COVID-19 pandemic on our operations, including our preclinical studies and clinical trials, and the continuity of our business; - · our ability to protect and enforce our intellectual property rights; - federal, state, local and foreign regulatory requirements, including regulation of our product candidates by the U.S. Food and Drug Administration ("FDA"), European Medicines Agency ("EMA") and UK Medicines and Healthcare products Regulatory Agency ("MHRA") and our interactions with such agencies; - our ability to successfully address regulatory questions and requirements and the likelihood of regulatory filings and approvals; - our ability to obtain and retain key executives and attract and retain qualified personnel; - activities related to strategic collaborations and anticipated revenue therefrom; - our ability to successfully manage our growth; and - developments relating to our competitors and our industry.